-With grants awarded by the Pulitzer Center on Crisis Reporting, this partnership of 17 news organizations has already begun producing and sharing stories on climate change in Florida.
+With grants awarded by the Pulitzer Center on Crisis Reporting, this partnership of 17 news organizations is producing and sharing stories on climate change in Florida.

 The Network will produce a report on which Florida communities are at highest risk from rising sea levels and undertake a comprehensive, science-based assessment of the state’s current status and vulnerability to climate change.